Susan Richardson (Underground Railroad): Members of the Indentured Servant Committee v. Borders and Richardson v. Borders

-Borders vs. Hayes Court Cases
+Borders v.
+Hayes court cases

 On February 8, 1843, Borders sued Hayes for $2,500 in damages for aiding the escape of Susan Borders, Hannah Morrison, and Susan's three children, Jarrot, Anderson, and Harrison.
 Originally, the case was going to take place in Randolph County, but, on April 28, it was moved to Pinckneyville, Perry County, Illinois because the defendant, Hayes, felt that the residents of Randolph county were prejudiced against him for his involvement in the Underground Railroad.
 The trial began on April 18, 1844.
 During this case James Shield was the judge appointed by the supreme court justices.
 William Bissel and Gustave Koerner were the attorneys for Andrew Borders and William H Underwood and Lyman Trumbull were the attorneys for Hayes.

 Borders tried to argue that Susan Richardson and her kids were rightfully his property and that William Hayes had broken the law by aiding and helping them to escape from the border's house.
 There were seven counts that were mentioned against Hayes in the Perry court case: